kuoe0/ScheDemo/README.md

-PresentReg
+ScheDemo
 ==========

+Version: v1.0.0

-PresentReg is a web-based application for presentation scheduling.
+ScheDemo is a web-based application for scheduling.

 Requirement
 -----------